 An attorney functions as the central commander in a medical malpractice case.
-An Atlanta medical malpractice attorney knows who to put in, and who to task to assist him or her in building a case.
-They will also know the analysis and expert opinions necessary to see a medical malpractice case proved from an injury to a verdict through to a settlement.
-The attorney must have litigation experience in trying cases all the way through to trial in front of the jury.
-Further, the right attorney should have relationships with subject matter experts that relate to the injuries received in the case.
+An Atlanta medical malpractice attorney knows who to put in and who can assist him or her in building a case.
+Our team members have litigation experience in trying cases all the way through to trial in front of the jury as well as relationships with subject matter experts that relate to medical negligence injuries.

-An attorney should also know how to manage the case, and keep the client educated and informed, so that they can understand how the case is developing and unfolding.
+An attorney should also know how to manage the case and keep the client educated and informed, so they can understand how the case is developing and unfolding.
 This is to prevent the individual from being left in the dark when an attorney assists in the matter.
 In summary, an attorney should investigate, litigate, and advise his or her client.
-Therefore, if you have found yourself with a medical malpractice lawsuit, you need an attorney to handle your case with the strength and attention it deserves.
+Therefore, if you have found yourself with a medical malpractice lawsuit, you should let an attorney handle your case with the strength and attention it deserves.